chandrashekar3792/conference-question-voting/README.md

-# conference vote over a question
+# Conference vote over a question

 <h4 align="center">An application that will let participants at a conference vote over a question given by a speaker</h4>